u-blox/nrg-nina-b1/README.md

 ![end of active period](16_hour_run_end_detail.jpg "End of active period")

-Clearly these are beyond optimum conditions (24 hour midday sun and perfect cellular coverage) but a 36% active period is a *very* long way above expectations and this HW is also most definitely not optimised.
+Clearly these are beyond optimum conditions (24 hour midday sun and perfect cellular coverage) but a 36% active time is a *very* long way above expectations and this HW is also most definitely not optimised.

 ## Debugging
-With only GPIO-based debugging (the single serial port from the NINA-B1 module being connected to the SARA-N2xx/SARA-R410M module), there are two ways to monitor what is going on in this code:
+With only GPIO-based debugging (the single serial port from the NINA-B1 module being connected to the SARA-N2xx/SARA-R410M module), there are two ways to get debug text out of this code:

 1. Monitor the serial lines for AT command activity (I used a Saleae box for this since the box can do very long term captures and will automagicaly decode the serial protocol).
 2. Use the `printfMorse()` function that will flash the debug LED based on `printf()`-style strings.